 His CV reveals how enthusiastic Holger Hanselka is about making allegedly incompatible things compatible.
-No wonder that he was considered to be perfect for the position of Director of the research university in the Helmholtz Association.
+Thus it is no wonder that he was considered to be the perfect appointee for the position of Director of the research university in the Helmholtz Association.
 Holger Hanselka has been President of the Karlsuhe Institute of Technology for almost three years now.
 His ten-point plan is considered to be ambitious.

 A lecture about fibre composites had changed everything.
 The mechanical engineering student Holger Hanselka was inspired.
 The topics for his diploma thesis and PhD dissertation in the field of metal operational stability at TU Clausthal had been actually determined much earlier.
 But on this summer day in 1987, his career followed a different path.

 Hanselka plucked up his courage and spoke, with conviction, to the university professors.
 He promptly received an offer to produce his theses at the Deutschen Zentrum für Luft- und Raumfahrt in Braunschweig (German Aerospace Center) – on the topic of lightweight construction and fibre composites.
 The young mechanical engineer grabbed the opportunity.
 Thus Hanselka chose early on in his career to become a cross-border commuter between the fields and also between institutions.
 Metals on the one hand, and synthetic materials on the other.
 University here – large-scale research there.